Anyang student murders: Jeong Seong-hyeon

-Born in 1969, Seong-hyeon grew up in a household with a drunkard father who frequently beat him.
+Born in 1969, Seong-hyeon grew up in a household with an alcoholic father who frequently beat him.
 Throughout his entire academic career, he was bullied and harassed by his peers, and thus frequently skipped class.
 As he entered his teenage years, all of his love interests eventually left him, leading him to develop a hatred and aversion towards women.
 Following his graduation from Daelim University College, where he earned a degree in computer science, he lived as a recluse in a self-catering room in Anyang.
 According to him, he decided to kill the girls, luring them under the pretense of showing them around the city, using his position as a church-goer to ease the children's fears.

 While investigating his past, the police connected him to another killing: in July 2004, Seong-hyeon murdered 44-year-old karaoke assistant Chung Deok-soon in Gunpo, leaving the body at the crime scene.
 On June 18, 2008, Jeong was sentenced to death by the Suwon District Court for all three killings, which he tried to appeal to the High Court on October 17, which rejected it.
 He then tried to appeal his sentence to the Supreme Court, but in the following year, on February 26, 2009, the Supreme Court dismissed his case, confirming his death sentence for the lower courts.